-Quite a bit to tell you about regarding this 1975 Fender Tele – On looks alone, it possess that played in character, thanks to over 40 years of regular work – When I first acquired it, I knew it was not all original, so I had to way up various options in order to get the best out of it – Option one was to leave it as it was, but I always felt this guitar could handle and deserved some improvements so in no particular order, please read below :-
+Quite a bit to tell you about regarding this 1975 Fender Tele – On looks alone, it possess that played in character, thanks to well over 40 years of regular work – When I first acquired it, I knew it was not all original, so I had to look at various options in order to get the best out of it – Option one was to leave it as it was, but I always felt this guitar could handle and deserved some improvements so in no particular order, please read below :-

 - At over 9lbs it ain’t a light weight guitar, but hardly any surprise taking into account it is a 70’s model Original blonde finish – shows no shortage of ‘vintage mojo’ – Look under the scratchplate and you can see the original colour and how much it has faded – No shortage of nicks, wear + checking, yet no where near what the Custom Shop team consider a heavy relic